ethereum/consensus-specs/specs/core/0_beacon-chain.md

 | `DOMAIN_PROPOSAL` | `2` |
 | `DOMAIN_LOGOUT` | `3` |

-## PoW chain registration contract
+## PoW chain deposit contract

 The initial deployment phases of Ethereum 2.0 are implemented without consensus changes to the PoW chain.
-A registration contract is added to the PoW chain to deposit ETH.
-This contract has a `registration` function which takes as arguments `pubkey`, `withdrawal_credentials`, `randao_commitment` as defined in a `ValidatorRecord` below.
+A deposit contract is added to the PoW chain to deposit ETH.
+This contract has a `deposit` function which takes as arguments `pubkey`, `withdrawal_credentials`, `randao_commitment` as defined in a `ValidatorRecord` below.
 A BLS `proof_of_possession` of types `bytes` is given as a final argument.

-The registration contract emits a log with the various arguments for consumption by the beacon chain.
-It does not do validation, pushing the registration logic to the beacon chain.
-In particular, the proof of possession (based on the BLS12-381 curve) is not verified by the registration contract.
+The deposit contract emits a log with the various arguments for consumption by the beacon chain.
+It does little validation, pushing the deposit logic to the beacon chain.
+In particular, the proof of possession (based on the BLS12-381 curve) is not verified by the deposit contract.

 ### Contract code in Vyper